Realtor shows house to Asian-American couple.

 Types Of Variances In Real Estate

-There are various reasons why property owners may seek a variance, but area variance and use variance are two of the most common types of variances in real estate.
+There are several reasons why a property owner may seek a variance.
+The two most common types of variances in real estate are area variances and use variances.

-Once a variance is approved, you may have a limited amount of time to make the changes to your property that you wish to make, but you aren’t required to make the changes, nor will you be penalized if you decide for some reason not to go through with your plan.
+Once your variance is approved, you may have a limited time to make your requested changes to the property.
+However, you aren’t required to make the changes and won’t be penalized if you decide not to go through with your plans.

 Area Variance

-An area variance allows property owners to make a physical change to the property that would typically go against the zoning requirements.
+An area variance allows property owners to make physical changes to a property their zoning requirements would typically restrict.

 Examples of area variances include:

-• Putting up a new fence where fences aren’t usually permitted
+• Putting up a new fence where fences aren’t customarily permitted

-• Building a structure closer to the roadway or property line than is normally permitted
+• Building a structure closer to a roadway or property line than is permitted

-• Building a structure that’s larger or higher in square footage than is customarily allowed
+• Building a structure that’s larger in square footage or higher than is permitted

-Area variances are the most common types of variances in real estate for homeowners and are approved fairly often.
+Area variances are the most common type of variance in real estate for homeowners and are frequently approved.

 Use Variance